Back

 app payment system

-These agreements affected the app’s architecture, so, when the client finally decided on how the payments will work, we needed to rearrange the payments of orders and tips.
+These agreements affected the app’s architecture, so when the client finally decided how the payments would work, we needed to rearrange the payments of orders and tips.
 It changed the database structure and the structure of all projects that display this information.

-We needed to do the maths wisely: count how much guests will actually pay and how much the payment system will charge for every transaction.
+We needed to do the math wisely: count how much guests would actually pay and how much the payment system would charge for every transaction.

 We decided to implement payment with Stripe in our apps.
-It easily connected to the web service, however, the React Native mobile app was not the same.
-There was an open source library tipsi-stripe, but Stripe had rebuilt their API, and by the moment when we started, it was clear that the library was outdated and wouldn’t work for us.
+It was easily connected to the web service, however, the React Native mobile app was not the same.
+There was an open-source library called tipsi-stripe, but Stripe had rebuilt their API, and by the moment we started, it was clear that the library was outdated and wouldn’t work for us.

 While we were nervously searching for alternatives, it turned out that one enthusiast updated the tipsi-stripe library.
-And it had everything we needed: card binding, payment intents.
+And it had everything we needed: card binding and payment purposes.
 We thought it was incredible luck.
-Although this update helped us to keep within the schedule, now we realize that we would find a solution anyway.
-We would have created bindings for the native libraries or used web elements: created a web page with stripe-elements and made a webview in the app to look natively.
+Although this update helped us stay on schedule, we realized we would find a solution anyway.
+We would have created bindings for the native libraries or used web elements, created a web page with Stripe elements, and made a WebView in the app look natively.

 See also How we conquered the chef freelance market in Russia.
 Purrweb's case